Kranium2002/torch-optstate/README.md

 6) Decode scratch cache: reuses decode buffers to reduce per-step allocations.
 7) Chunk-only path: closures are not supported; keeps peak usage low.
 8) Small-tensor bypass: int8 compression skips tiny tensors by default (configurable via `WarmupPolicy`).
-9) CUDA path: device-resident compression auto-enables on CUDA; default policy keeps FP32 variance offloaded.
+9) CUDA path: compressed state is offloaded to CPU by default to minimize VRAM; set `device_resident=True` to keep it on GPU.
 10) Max-compression preset: `wrap_max_compression_adamw` for int8-all state with GPU-friendly chunking.

 ## Installation